NOIA Network (NOIA) Market Capitalization Tops $89.37 Million

-NOIA Network (NOIA) traded flat against the US dollar during the one day period ending at 21:00 PM ET on March 19th.
-NOIA Network has a total market cap of $89.37 million and approximately $4.90 million worth of NOIA Network was traded on exchanges in the last 24 hours.
-In the last week, NOIA Network has traded flat against the US dollar.
-One NOIA Network coin can currently be bought for approximately $0.28 or 0.00001408 BTC on popular cryptocurrency exchanges.
+NOIA Network (NOIA) traded flat against the U.S. dollar during the 24 hour period ending at 10:00 AM E.T. on March 26th.
+NOIA Network has a market capitalization of $89.37 million and approximately $4.90 million worth of NOIA Network was traded on exchanges in the last 24 hours.
+One NOIA Network coin can now be purchased for about $0.28 or 0.00001408 BTC on exchanges.
+During the last week, NOIA Network has traded flat against the U.S. dollar.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.